mwiebe/numpy/doc/source/reference/c-api.iterator.rst

     This function may be safely called without holding the Python GIL.

-When the flag :cdata:`NPY_ITER_SUBARRAYS` is used, the code needs to know the parameters for the subarray being visited at each iteration.
+When subarray iteration is used, by passing a non-zero value to the ``subarray_ndim`` parameter of an iterator constructor, the code needs to know the parameters for the subarray being visited at each iteration.
 The following functions provide access to this information.

 .. cfunction:: int NpyIter_GetSubArrayNDim(NpyIter* iter)

-    Returns the number of dimensions the subarray for each iteration has.
-When :cdata:`NPY_ITER_SUBARRAYS` was not specified, this is 0.
+    Returns the number of dimensions the subarray for each iteration step has.

 .. cfunction:: void NpyIter_GetSubArrayShape(NpyIter* iter, npy_intp* out_shape)